 So how do you choose, and use, an amaro?
 As with the production of amari, there are no rules about where to start.
 Some of you reading might already be familiar with the likes of popular bottlings like Aperol, of spritz fame; Campari, one pillar of the Negroni; and even Montenegro, a mellow sipper that Teague considers to be his gateway amaro, along with Nonino.
 Others, like Sfumato, may be tough to find and even tougher to acquire a taste for, with in-your-face bitterness and overwhelming aromatics.
 But regardless of which bottle you start with, Teague recommends drinking it by itself.
 "Every amaro is an entire cocktail on its own," says the barman.
 "Take Montenegro: It’s made from 40 herbs and spices.
 That’s a 40-ingredient cocktail.
 You should get to know these flavors on their own, with just an ice cube or soda, before you start trying to mix with them."

 Ready to get started?
-From bright-red and citrusy to dark and herbal, here are 12 excellent bottles of amaro to grab off the bottom shelf today (and dozens of recipes to make them most of them once you're well acquainted).
+From bright-red and citrusy to dark and herbal, here are 12 excellent bottles of amaro to grab off the bottom shelf today.

 Averna’s slogan is "the full taste of life," and to that end, the delightfully herbaceous Sicilian tonic offers a deep, rich flavor, caramelly sweetness, and a full-bodied texture.
 First crafted by the Benedictine monks of Abbazia di Santo Spirito, the recipe was given to a 19th-century merchant named Salvatore Averna, who then left it to his son, Francesco.
 It’s since been passed down from generation to generation, and has, according to the company, remained relatively unchanged.
 Many of the ingredients remain undisclosed, but the list includes pomegranate and the oils of bitter orange and lemon, yielding notes of orange and licorice tempered by myrtle, juniper berries, rosemary, and sage.
 Enjoy it as a digestif or in the Black Manhattan, which swaps sweet vermouth for Averna.